crate/crate/docs/config/cluster.rst

   ``primaries`` only primaries can be moved or created.
 This includes existing primary shards.
+  Whenever you want to perform a zero-downtime upgrade of your cluster you need to set this value before gracefully stopping the first node and reset it to ``all`` after starting the last updated node.

   ``new_primaries`` allows allocations for new primary shards only.
 This means that for example a newly added node will not allocate any replicas.
 However it is still possible to allocate new primary shards for new indices.
-Whenever you want to perform a zero downtime upgrade of your cluster you need to set this value before gracefully stopping the first node and reset it to ``all`` after starting the last updated node.

 ..
 NOTE::